TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/lisp/index.md

 (cond
   ((= (length (car input)) 0) (write-line "Usage: please provide a string")) (t (write-line (join-string (cons (capitalize (car input)) (cdr input))))))

 ```

 {% endraw %}

-[Capitalize](https://sampleprograms.io/projects/capitalize) in [Lisp](https://sampleprograms.io/languages/lisp) was written by:
+Capitalize in [Lisp](https://sampleprograms.io/languages/lisp) was written by:

 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2020 10:18:56.
-The solution was first committed on Oct 09 2020 11:46:14.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution